gitandy/DragonLog/README.md

 For contests you do not have to track your sent exchange.
 DragonLog will care about at export.
 So just let the running number increase and care about the received exchange from your QSO partner.

-After the contest, use File - Export Contest... to generate a contest file in the special format (e.g. Cabrillo).
+After the contest, use Contest - Export Contest... to generate a contest file in the special format (e.g. Cabrillo).
 The contest name and dates should be preset in the dialog from the Contest Statistics.
 These informations maybe important, as DragonLog may build your sent exchange out of them.

 **Please check the exported file properly before sending it in!!!**

-Especially an EDI file will need some care, due to not all the data is handled via the dialog.
+During a contest the call lookup is performed against the call history instead of the internal callbook.
+After typing a callsign the received exchange will be filled with data from the lookup.

+After saving a QSO in a running contest, the received exchange data is added to or updated in the call history.
+The callbook will also be updated.

 Export
 ------